Element2804/Beverage-Store/README.md

 ## User Story

 As a user who enjoys exploring and trying new beverages, I want to use the GulpCo website to discover a wide range of refreshing drinks from around the world.
-The website should provide a user-friendly experience that allows me to easily browse, learn about, and even purchase various types of drinks.
+The website should provide a user-friendly experience that allows me to easily browse, learn about, and purchase various types of drinks.

 ## Acceptance Criteria

 Browse Drink Categories: